 Some people think carrying a knife protects you.
 What they don't realise is carrying a knife doesn't protect you.
 If you carry a knife and you get into a fight you might be tempted to use your knife.
 You may have never intended using it but before you know it you've stabbed someone or your knife has been used against you.

 Knives and the law

 Just by carrying a knife you could end up in court.
-It is illegal to carry a knife and if you are caught you will be arrested.
+It is illegal to carry a knife, even if it belongs to somebody else and if you are caught you will be arrested.

 The maximum prison sentence for carrying a knife is four years, but if you use the knife in a crime or to injure someone the penalties are a lot worse.
 Under 'joint enterprise' rules, prosecutors also have the power to bring before the courts people who were present when a crime was committed so that all face the same serious charges.